ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-67.md

-Their are no additional requirements for the Swiss EPR extension for the for the Swiss EPR of the Find Document References [ITI-67] transaction defined in the MHD Profile published in the IHE ITI Trial Implementation “Mobile Access to Health Documents”.
+There are **no additional requirements** for the Swiss EPR extension for the for the Swiss EPR of the Find Document References [ITI-67] transaction defined in the MHD Profile published in the IHE ITI Trial Implementation “Mobile Access to Health Documents”.